Structures & billboards

 - will not pass into any powerline exclusion zones in the course of your job.

-If you’re a worker, tell the person in charge about any hazards you see and stay well clear.
+If you’re a worker, tell the person in charge about any hazards and stay well clear.

-If you’re in charge of the job, you’ll then need to assess the level of risk posed by each electrical hazard, before deciding on what action you’ll take.
-You can find detailed guidance in the Electrical Safety Codes of Practice and Electrical Entity Requirements.
-(PDF 894.0 kb)
+If you’re in charge, you need to assess the risk posed by each electrical hazard, before deciding on what action to take.
+You can find detailed guidance in the Electrical Safety Codes of Practice and Electrical Entity Requirements (PDF 1.5 mb).

 2. Use safe work habits

-When you can’t remove a hazard, you can use safe work habits to reduce the risk as much as possible.
-Some ways to do this include:
+When you can’t remove a hazard, you can use safe work habits to reduce the risk.
+You can do this by:

-- having Energex install powerline markers on overhead powerlines
+- requesting us to install powerline markers on overhead powerlines

 - assigning a safety observer to guide machinery movements near overhead powerlines